Exercise 1: Roar

 The cube of 5 is 125

 (where the user entered the 5).
-In particular, add a using namespace std; below the #include, change the output line to print "Enter a number: " (don't forget the space after the colon and to delete the endl at the end of the line), add a declaration for an integer variable, read that variable, then print the last line.
-Absolutely ask for help if those directions are clear to you!!
+In particular, add using namespace std; below the #include, change the output line to print "Enter a number: " (do not forget the space after the colon and to delete the endl at the end of the line), add a declaration for an integer variable, read that variable, then print the last line.
+Absolutely ask for help if those directions are unclear to you!!
 Your neighbor is a fine source for this - there is no concern about plagiarism with exercises like this.
-Test that your code works on other inputs like 0 and -3.

-You may notice that it seems there's no space after the colon when you run the program; this seems to be a feature of how CLion runs code; the space will be there in other contexts.
+9. Test that your code works on other inputs like 0 and -3.
+You may notice that it seems there is no space after the colon when you run the program; this seems to be a feature of how CLion runs code; the space will be there in other contexts.

-9. So you know how, set a break point at the cin line in your code by clicking on the line number.
-Click on the bug icon at the top of the window and notce that it shows the value of your variable before the cin statement.
+10. So you know how, set a break point at the cin line in your code by clicking on the line number.
+Click on the bug icon at the top of the window and notice that it shows the value of your variable before the cin statement.
 The value may be 0, but it might also be some random value.
 Step one statement and go to the Console window to enter a value.
 You might even try entering something like "6x3" (that is, a number with an illegal character in it).
 If you do, notice the program runs without errors.
 C++ is like most languages in not automatically checking inputs for validity.

 choco install mingw